telosnetwork/telos-token-bridge/README.md

 Or our [Telos help guide](https://help.telos.net) to simply bridge your tokens manually on our [Telos Wallet](https://wallet.telos.net) frontend

-_To create a bridgeable erc20 token that you can register on the bridge, paired with an Antelope eosio.token token, refer to our [ERC20Bridgeable](https://github.com/telosnetwork/erc20-bridgeable) repository._
+_To create a bridgeable erc20 token that you can register on the bridge and pairX with an Antelope eosio.token token, refer to our [ERC20Bridgeable](https://github.com/telosnetwork/erc20-bridgeable) repository._

 ## How it works